natep90/Hotel-Website/README.md

-Project from MSc (Internet & MM module)
+Group Project from MSc (Internet & MM module)
 - Build of a functional hotel website using (HTML/CSS/JS/Node) with a functional booking system.